 Dr. Sommerville graduated M.D. from Queen’s University in 1866.
 According to the 1871 census, Dr. Sommerville was practicing medicine in Warwick, (Lambton County).

-In the 1880 Kent County Directory, Dr. Sommerville was listed as having a medical office and residence on Nelson Street in Wallaceburg.
+According to the 1880 Kent County Directory, Dr. Sommerville was listed as having a medical office and residence on Nelson Street in Wallaceburg.

 The family moved to Marinette, Wisconsin around 1890.
 Mrs. Sommerville died on the 1st of June, 1894.
 She was buried at the Forest Home Cemetery in Marinette, Wisconsin.